alainvtr/extended_mistralai_conversation/README.md

 13. Select "Mistral AI STT" in "STT" selector
 14. Select "Mistral AI TTS" in "TTS" selector and choose a voice model
 15. Submit
+16. Edit the file `<config directory>/mistral_prompt.txt` and adapt to your needs
+17. Edit the file `<config directory>/mistral_tools.yaml` and adapt to your needs
+18. You have to reload the intégration each time you modify mistral_prompt.txt or mistral_tools.yaml

 ## Final step
 When all is configured, you need to expose entities in  [Voice Assistants]("http://{your-home-assistant}/config/voice-assistants/expose").